-We fit meta-analytic and meta-regression multilevel mixed-effects models using the rma.mv function in the metaphor package in R. When the 95% confidence intervals of model estimates did not cross zero, they were considered statistically significant.
+We fit meta-analytic and meta-regression multilevel mixed-effects models using the rma.mv function in the metafor package in R. When the 95% confidence intervals of model estimates did not cross zero, they were considered statistically significant.
 Respiration mode (i.e. aerial or bimodal), logged body mass (g) and magnitude of temperature change (i.e. ΔT) were included as moderator variables.
 To visualize the impact of moderator variables, effect sizes were calculated for different magnitudes of temperature increases (i.e. + 3°C, + 5-7°C, + 8-9°C and + ≥ 10°C) and for aerial versus bimodal breathers.
-Our data contained several levels of non-independence and we accounted for this by including random-effects and sampling variance co-variance matrices.
-Specifically, we generated a phylogeny by searching for species names in the TimeTree database (timetree.org; Hedges et al., 2006), which uses published molecular data to build a phylogenetic tree with branch lengths (Fig. x).
-This phylogeny was then converted into a phylogenetic correlation matrix.
-Study ID and observation number were included as random effects.
-Where multiple pairwise comparisons were extracted from a single study, some of these comparisons shared the same control value, and sampling variance for these observations were non-independent.
-To account for shared controls, we specified sampling variance as a variance-covariance matrix, with sampling variance for each effect size on the diagonal and covariance between these measures as off-diagonal elements.
+Our data contained several sources of non-independence, such as shared sampling covariances between effect sizes, phylogenetic relationships among taxa and study-level non-independence (Noble et al. 2017).
+We accounted for these sources of non-independence by including random-effects that estimate study and phylogenetic variance as well as a modified sampling (co)variance matrix that explicitly accounted for the covariance between effect sizes sharing treatment groups in their calculation.
+To obtain a phylogenetic correlation matrix, we first generated a phylogeny by searching for species names in the TimeTree database (timetree.org; Hedges et al., 2006), which uses published molecular data to build a phylogenetic tree with branch lengths (Fig. x).
+We also estimated a residual variance by including an observation-level random effect as this is not estimated by default in metafor.
+There was one outlier (XX) and we conducted sensitivity analyses to ensure that our results did not change when excluding it from our models.
+They did not, as such we only report models including the full dataset.

-In addition to calculating dive duration differences between control and treatment temperatures using pairwise contrasts, we also estimated the effect of temperature on mean dive durations using an arm-based, Bayesian approach, using the MCMCglmm package (ref).
-This approach allowed for comparisons across multiple temperatures within each study.
-For each observation, water temperature was centered within species (i.e. Tw; subtracting the mean test temperature for each species from each value of the input variable), which standardized any large temperature differences among species (e.g. tropical compared to temperature species).
-The same moderator variables, random effects and variance co-variance matrices were included as the contrast-based model, however there was no need to account for shared controls as the arm-based approach has the capacity to make comparisons across more than two groups.
-We also included a random slope for each set of dive durations across two or more test temperatures (within each study).
-To evaluate the effect of temperature on variability in dive duration, we modelled the logged standard deviation (lnSD) of each observation as a function of logged mean dive duration and Tw as fixed effects, and logged body mass and respiration mode as moderator variables.
-Logged mean dive duration was included as a fixed effect to account for mean-variance relationships.
-The phylogenetic correlation matrix, random effects (study ID, observation number) and a random slope for each set of dive durations across two or more test temperatures (within each study) were also included.
-MCMC chains were run for 130 000 iterations, with a 30 000 burn and a 50 thinning interval (effective sample size = 2000), and we visually checked if chains were mixing well.
+In addition to analyzing contrast-based effect sizes, we also estimated the effect of temperature on lnMean and lnSD dive durations directly using a Bayesian arm-based meta-analytic model in the MCMCglmm package (ref).
+Given all data was in the same units, arm-based models have fewer issues with respect to complex patterns of non-independence and allow for greater flexibility in estimating overall within species and across species temperature effects.
+Our models accounted for sampling variance for lnMean and lnSD (see Nakagawa et al 2015 for equations to calculate sampling variance).
+They also included a within species temperature slope, which we refer to as Tw.
+This was calculated by centering temperature treatments around the mean for each species (i.e.by subtracting the mean test temperature for each species from each value of the input variable) (van de Pol and Wright, 2009).
+In addition to these variables, we fit separate models that included fixed effects of log body mass and respiration mode.
+We also included a random species slope and intercept for Tw to estimate how much variation in slope and intercept exists across species. for each set of dive durations across two or more test temperatures.
+To evaluate the effect of temperature on variability in dive duration, we modelled the logged standard deviation (lnSD) of each observation as a function of logged mean dive duration, Tw, logged body mass and respiration mode as fixed effects.
+Log mean dive duration was included as a fixed effect to account for mean-variance relationships.
+We included study- and species-specific random effects.
+For our species-level random effects we used the phylogenetic covariance matrix and estimated both a random slope and intercept for Tw.
+MCMC chains were run for 130,000 iterations, with a 30,000 burnin and a thinning interval of 50 (effective sample size = 2000).
+We visually checked if chains were mixing well and there were no problems of autocorrelation.

 Publication bias